-Senegal is not on the FATF List of Countries that have been identified as having strategic AML deficiencies
+Senegal is on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Compliance with FATF Recommendations

 The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Senegal was undertaken in 2018 (published in 2019).
 According to that Evaluation, Senegal was deemed Compliant for 5 and Largely Compliant for 9 of the FATF 40 Recommendations.
 It was also deemed Highly Effective for 0 and Substantially Effective for 0 with regard to the 11 areas of Effectiveness of its AML/CFT Regime.

 US Department of State Money Laundering assessment (INCSR)